JosephatJuma/Wasteless/README.md

 **WasteLess** is a mobile-first platform that helps people **give away items they no longer need** to those who do.
 From food and clothes to books and tools — you can share them with someone nearby, quickly and safely.

-Built as part of a **30-day Build In Public challenge** by [Joseph Sots](https://github.com/JosephatJuma), this project invites both developers and non-tech folks to contribute ideas, test features, and follow progress in real-time.
+Built as part of a **30-day Build In Public challenge** by [Josephat Juma](https://github.com/JosephatJuma), this project invites both developers and non-tech folks to contribute ideas, test features, and follow progress in real-time.

 ---